SMA's 2019 Southern Regional Assembly

 Poster Presenter Times, Install/Dismantle Information

-- Posters are grouped by topic and displayed in the exhibit hall area.
+- Posters are arranged by topic and displayed in the exhibit hall area.

-- Presenting authors must return to the exhibit hall to claim their poster between 11:30 am and 4:00 pm on Friday, June 28.
+- Presenting authors must return to the exhibit hall to claim their poster no later than 4:00 pm on Saturday, November 2.
 It is the presenter’s responsibility to dismantle and ship his/her poster.
 SMA is not responsible for dismantling and returning posters not claimed.

 - There are no onsite poster printing and hanging services at the hotel.